 Power Solutions operates in intensely competitive but very fragmented supply chains.
 We must compete with numerous companies in each industry market segment.
 Our primary competitors are: Checon Corporation; Deringer-Ney, Inc.; Electrical Contacts, Ltd.; Interplex Industries, Inc.; J&J Machining, LLC; Norstan, Inc.; Owens Industries, Inc.; and Precinmac Precision Machining.
-We believe that competition within the electrical and aerospace and defense end markets is based principally on quality, price, design capabilities, and speed of responsiveness and delivery.
+We believe that competition within the electrical end market is based principally on quality, price, design capabilities, and speed of responsiveness and delivery.
 We believe that our competitive strengths are product development, tool design, fabrication, tight tolerance processes, and customer solutions.
 With these strengths, we have built our reputation in the marketplace as a quality producer of technically difficult products.